- Common Childhood Fears

 The child may attempt to avoid the entity of phobia or start anticipating that something bad is going to happen without reason.
 At times, when the object of fear is present, the actions of the child will be completely out of sync and disrupted.

 This is the same fear of stepping outside your comfort zone but multiplied to gargantuan proportions.
 The child starts feeling afraid of the outside world and unknown people completely.
-Any place unknown to them or any stranger can cause them to be triggered and go into a state of panic.
+Any place unknown to them or any stranger can cause them to be triggered and go into a state of panic, throw tantrums, or cry excessively.

 Children will refuse to leave their homes under any condition or refuse to meet or talk to any stranger or guest in the house.
 If forced to do so, they may panic or scream out in refusal.

-Social anxiety disorder is yet another name for this and is quite rare.
+Social anxiety disorder is another name for this.
 This is majorly termed as a fear of interacting with people in a crowd or even fear of children in certain cases.
+This can also lead to a phobia of going to school.

 Children are filled with mortal fear when it comes to introducing themselves to other people or asking questions in a classroom, going on the stage, or even peeing in a public washroom with other people present.
 They will also go to extreme measures to avoid being in a situation, lying or even falsely falling ill to skip a particular event or so.